JosefAlbers/Phi-3-Vision-MLX/README.md

 # Phi-3-MLX: Language and Vision Models for Apple Silicon

-Phi-3-MLX is a versatile AI framework that leverages both the Phi-3-Vision multimodal model and the recently updated ([July 2, 2024](https://x.com/reach_vb/status/1808056108319179012)) Phi-3-Mini-128K language model, optimized for Apple Silicon using the MLX framework.
+Phi-3-MLX is a versatile AI framework that leverages both the Phi-3-Vision multimodal model and the Phi-3-Mini-128K language model, optimized for Apple Silicon using the MLX framework.
 This project provides an easy-to-use interface for a wide range of AI tasks, from advanced text generation to visual question answering and code execution.

 ## Features

-- Support for the newly updated Phi-3-Mini-128K (language-only) model
 - Integration with Phi-3-Vision (multimodal) model
+- Support for the Phi-3-Mini-128K (language-only) model
 - Optimized performance on Apple Silicon using MLX
 - Batched generation for processing multiple prompts
 - Flexible agent system for various AI tasks